 - National Exam

-Upon completion of the program and the required externship, students may take the Phlebotomy Certification exam through the National Healthcareer Association (NHA) or the National Certified Phlebotomy Technician exam (NCPT), through the National Center for Competency Testing (NCCT).
+Upon completion of the program and the required externship, students may take the Phlebotomy Technician Certification (PTC) exam through the American Medical Certification Association (AMCA), the Phlebotomy Certification exam through the National Healthcareer Association (NHA) or the National Certified Phlebotomy Technician exam (NCPT), through the National Center for Competency Testing (NCCT).

 It’s a Great Time To Be A Phlebotomist